ChaoTzuYin/Online_Self-Learning_For_Smart_HVAC_Control/README.md

 <div align="center"><img src="./png/Lgradient.png" width="500" height="125" alt="Paris" class="center"></div><br>

 ## About the code
 The code simulates the control process of OSLN+ in the real-world environment using an NN-based environment model trained with dataset collected from a large scale office.
 For executing the control simulation, please run AIplayground.py.
-With the default setting, the record file will appear in experimental_record.<br>
+However, due to the property issue, we are not yet allowed to release the dataset; nevertheless, we provide the dataset discription instead.
+Please refere to ./data_log/15A_dataset_from_real_env.<br>
 <div align="center"><img src="./png/architecture.jpg" width="750" height="375" alt="Paris" class="center"></div><br>

 ## Requirement